Abi Spence

 Practice description

-The next step is for us to have an initial 25 minute session.
+After initial contact, the first step is for us to have an initial 25 minute session.
 There is no fee for this and it can be online, in-person or on the phone.
-During this, we will discuss what has brought you to this point and I will answer any questions you may have regarding beginning therapy; expectations, concerns and how we might proceed.
-There is no obligation to make any commitment beyond this session.
+During this, we discuss what has brought you to this point and I will answer any questions you may have regarding beginning therapy.
+There is no obligation to make any commitment beyond this introductory conversation.

 My first session